Shunkashuu/boardgame/README.md

 ## Status

 Work in progress.
-The menu page is on, you can choose a trainer and a pokémon but you can't access the game page yet.
+The objects are on the board and they never appear on the same case.